 Tuscaloosa Recycling Summary — Checklist

-- ☑ Jurisdiction Type: City (Tuscaloosa municipal guidance; multifamily typically via private hauler)
+- ☑ Jurisdiction Type: City (Tuscaloosa municipal oversight; multifamily via private hauler)

-- ☑ What We Can’t Recycle: Plastic bags/film, HHW/e-waste, bulky items in standard carts.
+- ☑ What We Can’t Recycle: Plastic bags, HHW/e-waste, bulky or contaminated items.

-Sources verified: City of Tuscaloosa Garbage & Trash / Recycling pages; Tuscaloosa County Solid Waste; City Code (Municode).
+Sources verified: City of Tuscaloosa Garbage & Trash; City Recycling; Tuscaloosa County Solid Waste; City Code (Municode).
 Confirm hauler-specific requirements before rollout.

 Interested in talking about how we can work together?
 Here's our contact info.